-The Board of Directors has determined that, with the exception of Mr. Douglas Valenti, who is our CEO, all of its current members qualify as independent directors pursuant to the rules adopted by the Securities and Exchange Commission applicable to the corporate governance standards for companies listed on the NASDAQ National Market System.
-The Board of Directors has determined that all of our director nominees are independent within the meaning of the applicable NASDAQ listing standards.
+The Board of Directors has determined that, with the exception of Mr. Valenti, who is our CEO, and Ms. Syiek, who is our President and Chief Operating Officer, all of its current members qualify as independent directors pursuant to the rules adopted by the Securities and Exchange Commission applicable to the corporate governance standards for companies listed on the NASDAQ National Market System.
+The Board of Directors has determined that all of our director nominees except Ms. Syiek are independent within the meaning of the applicable NASDAQ listing standards.
 The Audit, Compensation and Governance Committees of the Board of Directors consist entirely of independent directors.